-Slowly, the law began to recognize father’s rights.
+Slowly, the law began to recognize fathers’ rights.
 Today, shared child custody is the norm unless there’s a reason one parent shouldn’t be in the child’s life.

+Courts then began to address issues involving unmarried couples in long-term relationships, including those involving children.
 And while same-sex marriage is now the law of the land, on the legal front it’s still complicated.

-Issues remain concerning child custody and what steps same-sex couples must take to make sure they’re both legally recognized as parents.
+Issues remain concerning child custody and what steps same-sex couples must take to make sure both are legally recognized as parents.
 The area of assisted reproduction continues to evolve for same-sex and opposite-sex couples.
 Many same-sex couples still must battle for retirement benefits, including Social Security and military pensions.

-We also represent clients in separations and divorces, with a goal of making an often-traumatic situation as smooth as possible.
+Burnette Shutt & McDaniel also represents clients in separations and divorces, with a goal of making an often-traumatic situation as smooth as possible.

 Our family law team includes M. Malissa Burnette, who’s practiced for more than 40 years, and Grant Burnette LeFever, whose practice includes general family law as well as LGBTQIA rights and gender and name changes.
 Amanda S. Mueller, who has represented many clients in family law cases involving active and retired military personal, also brings experience with the state Department of Social Services to a general family law practice that enhances the depth of the team.